 G04 Anchor last deployment

-This model shows a method commonly adopted for the deployment of a deep water oceanographic mooring.
+This model shows a method commonly adopted for the deployment of a deep-water oceanographic mooring.
 The mooring is streamed out behind a moving vessel, with the top end buoy as the first object in the water, furthest from the vessel.
 When the whole length of the mooring has been deployed, the anchor is tied off at the vessel stern, and the vessel proceeds to the correct mooring position.
-Without stopping the vessel, the anchor is cut free, and the whole mooring free-falls until the anchor hits the seabed.
+Without stopping the vessel, the anchor is cut free.
+The whole mooring then free-falls until the anchor hits the seabed.

 The simulation is used to determine the final position of the anchor relative to the vessel's position when the anchor ties are cut.
 It is also used to determine the tensions in the line.

 Note that the mooring line may go slack when the anchor strikes the seabed.
-If the line is not perfectly torque balanced, it is possible for loops and kinks to form in the line, which may lead to early failure of the mooring.
-The model assumes that the line is perfectly torque-balanced and that the installation is carried out in still water.
+If the line is not perfectly torque balanced it is possible for loops and kinks to form in the line.
+This may lead to early failure of the mooring.
+This model assumes that the line is perfectly torque-balanced and that the installation is carried out in still water.